BishalN/Noof/README.md

 - there is a loading state so take care of it in production it seems to be serious issue there

 - redirect the user to notes page if there are notes available

+- remove the reset button from subsidebar and keep it in settings somewhere as a modal